NOUN

 A subordinate clause always relates to another clause in one of three ways: by acting as an adjective or an adverb or a noun.

-Any noun or pronoun always functions as a "subject" or "object" when used
+Any noun or pronoun always functions as a “subject” or “object” when used in a sentence.
+There are 5 variations.
+Subjects do things.
+Objects do not.

-4) Object of the preposition - any n. or p. following a preposition is
+4) Object of the preposition – any n. or p. following a preposition is always in the objective case ( i.e. is an “object”)

 Ex. a) The dog bit the teacher on the leg.